fief-dev/docs/docs/self-hosting/quickstart.md

   ghcr.io/fief-dev/fief:latest
 ```

-{% hint style="info" %}
+!!! info
     If you created your container with the instructions in the previous section, you'll need to recreate one from scratch to bind the volume.
-{% endhint %}